 When used on a connector this is the path to the client-side SSL key store which holds the client certificates.
 This is only relevant for a connector if you are using 2-way SSL (i.e. mutual authentication).
 Although this value is configured on the server, it is downloaded and used by the client.
-Furthermore, it can be overridden on the client-side by using the customary "javax.net.ssl.keyStore" system property.
+If the client needs to use a different path from that set on the server then it can override the server-side setting by either using the customary "javax.net.ssl.keyStore" system property or the HornetQ-specific "org.hornetq.ssl.keyStore" system property.
+The HornetQ-specific system property is useful if another component on client is already making use of the standard, Java system property.

-key-store-password
+• key-store-password